 The Company manufactures investment castings made from steel alloys and metal injection molding ("MIM") parts for internal use in its firearms and utilizes available capacity to manufacture and sell investment castings and MIM parts to unaffiliated, third-party customers.
-Castings were approximately 1% of the Company's total sales for the year ended December 31, 2020.
+Castings were less than 1% of the Company's total sales for the year ended December 31, 2021.